Daily planning sounds like a daunting chore. Like some time-consuming errand that you don’t want to do. Like laundry or unloading the dishwasher.

 Daily planning is scheduling out your time each day to best serve you.
-It is looking at what you want to do, what you need to do, and when to do it, and then adding it altogether to create a plan for your day.
+It is looking at what you want to do, what you need to do, and when to do it, and then adding it all together to create a plan for your day.

 In other words, see the official daily planning definition as simply: planning out your day.
 It is a combination of:

 - Calendar organizing

 All to ensure that you get the most of your each and every day.
 When done right, you’ll find that your days are incredibly productive and that you make huge strides towards your goals.

 When done wrong, you’ll feel stuck.
 Like you’re moving in circles, not going anywhere.

 Feeling stuck is never fun which is why my aim for this post is to show you the right way to plan out your day.
 That way when you go to sleep each night you’ll know that you used your time wisely during the day.